michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 #cover:
     #image: "images/finance-led-transformation.jpg" # Create or replace with your own image
     #alt: "Finance leader presenting transformation plan"
-    #caption: "Finance as a driver of organizational change"
+    #caption: "Finance as a driver of organisational change"
     #relative: false
 ---